A Streetcar Named Desire (1951 film): Plot

 As weeks pass into months, tension mounts between Blanche and Stanley.
 Blanche is hopeful about Mitch, but anxiety and alcoholism have her teetering on mental collapse while anticipating a marriage proposal.
-Finally, Mitch says they should be together.
-Meanwhile, Stanley uncovers Blanche's hidden history of mental instability, promiscuity, and being fired for sleeping with an underage student.
-He passes this news on to Mitch, in full knowledge this will end Blanche's marriage prospects and leave her with no future.
-Stella angrily blames Stanley for the catastrophic revelation, but their fight is interrupted when Stella goes into labor.
+Meanwhile, Stanley discovers that Blanche had been fired for sleeping with an underage student.
+He passes this news on to Mitch.
+Stella angrily blames Stanley for this catastrophic revelation, but their fight is interrupted when she goes into labor.

 Later, Mitch arrives and confronts Blanche about Stanley's claims.
-She initially denies everything, then breaks down confessing.
-She pleads for forgiveness, but Mitch, hurt and humiliated, roughly ends the relationship.
-Later that night, while Stella's labor continues, Stanley returns from the hospital to get some sleep.
-Blanche, dressed in a tattered old gown, pretends she is departing on a trip with an old admirer.
-She spins tale after tale about her fictitious future plans, and he pitilessly destroys her illusions.
-They engage in a struggle.
-She collapses and the scene ends with her impending rape.
+She pleads for forgiveness, but Mitch, hurt and humiliated, ends their relationship.
+Later that night, while Stella's labor continues, Stanley returns from the hospital to sleep.
+Dressed in a tattered gown, Blanche pretends she is departing on a cruise with an old admirer.
+Stanley admonishes her for lying about her past and mistreating him; the two fight and it is implied that he rapes her.

-Weeks later, during another poker game at the Kowalski apartment, doctors arrive to take the nearly catatonic Blanche to a mental hospital.
+Weeks later, during another poker game at the apartment, doctors arrive to take the nearly catatonic Blanche to a mental hospital.
 Blanche has told Stella what happened, but Stella cannot bring herself to believe it.
-On seeing the doctor and nurse, Blanche resists at first.
-The nurse matron seizes her but the doctor talks to her gently and she goes with them, saying her last lines in the play about having "always depended on the kindness of strangers".
-Mitch, present at the poker game, is visibly upset, and although Stanley denies touching Blanche, Mitch attacks him but is no match for the shorter but tougher Stanley.
-Stella, now realizing that Blanche had told her the truth, takes the baby upstairs to the Hubbells' apartment, determined to leave her husband.
-(The twist was dictated by the film industry, which demanded that Stanley be punished in some way for the rape.
-Subsequent film and TV versions have restored the original, bleaker ending, in which Stella remains with her husband for various reasons and at the urging of Eunice, as the stage play always ends.)
+On seeing the doctor and nurse, Blanche resists at first, but the doctor talks to her gently and she goes with them willingly, saying that she has "always depended on the kindness of strangers".
+As Blanche is led away, Mitch tries to attack Stanley but is pulled away by the other poker players.
+Realizing that Blanche had told her the truth, Stella takes her baby upstairs to the Hubbells' apartment, determined to leave Stanley.